nattog/vials/README.md

 ## a sequencer for norns

-each track features 4 slots containing decimal values between 0 and 255. a decimal is converted to its binary representation and played in a sequence of binary where 1 sends a trigger and 0 denotes a break. a track can be muted, has its own probability and divisions, each sequence can be rotated along its binary string. the sequencer is enhanced for performance using a grid, can be externally clocked and sends midi notes.
+each track features 4 slots containing decimal values between 0 and 255. a decimal is converted to its binary representation and played in a sequence of binary where 1 sends a trigger and 0 denotes a break. a track can be muted, has its own probability and divisions, each sequence can be rotated along its binary string. the sequencer is enhanced for performance using a grid, can be externally clocked and outputs midi.

 ## home